ilchovski98/Responsive-Web-Pages-Calculator/README.md

 # Responsive-Web-Pages-Calculator
-Simple responsive small website with a calculator.
+Responsive small website with a calculator.
 This is my first project ever.

+Access the App here: https://ilchovski98.github.io/Responsive-Web-Pages-Calculator/